ONCache: A Cache-Based Low-Overhead Container Overlay Network: Evaluation

 \section{Evaluation}

-We evaluate ONCache in this section.
-We first evaluate the microbenchmarks.
-We then evaluate the performance for popular distributed applications, including Memcached~\cite{memcached}, PostgreSQL~\cite{postgresql}, and Nginx~\cite{nginx}.
+We evaluate ONCache (without optional improvements by default) with microbenchmarks in \S\ref{sec:mbm} and popular distributed applications in \S\ref{sec:app}.
+In both sections, ONCache's performance can be further improved by the optional improvements, at the cost of kernel/protocol modification.
+ONCache with optional improvements is evaluated in \S\ref{sec:optionalexp}.

-Our testbed is built on top of a base Kubernetes~\cite{k8s} cluster (v1.23.6), including API server, placement engine, etcd, etc. We run the experiments on Cloudlab~\cite{Duplyakin+:ATC19} with three c6525-100g nodes.
-Each machine has an AMD EPYC 7402P 24-core processor@2.80GHz.
+Our testbed is built on top of a base Kubernetes~\cite{k8s} cluster (v1.23.6), including API server, placement engine, etcd, etc. We run the experiments on Cloudlab~\cite{Duplyakin+:ATC19} with three c6525-100g nodes, each equipped with an AMD EPYC 7402P 24-core processor@2.80 GHz.
 The processor uses hyperthreading.
-Each machine has 128GB ECC memory and a dual-port Mellanox ConnectX-5 Ex 100 GB NIC.
-The host NIC is configured to use the offload techniques, including TSO, GSO, GRO \cite{segmentation-offloads} and checksum offload~\cite{checksum-offloads}.
-Besides, RSS~\cite{rfs} is enabled in all experiments.
+Each machine has 128 GB ECC memory and a dual-port Mellanox ConnectX-5 Ex 100 Gb interface.
+We do not change Cloudlab's default configurations of segmentation offload~\cite{segmentation-offloads}, checksum offload~\cite{checksum-offloads}, and scaling techniques~\cite{rfs}.
 We use Ubuntu 20.04 with Linux kernel version 5.14.
-We deploy ONCache as a plugin of the Antrea CNI (encap mode).
+ONCache is deployed as a plugin of the Antrea (encap mode).

-ONCache's performance in the following experiments can be further improved by two optional improvements, at the cost of kernel/protocol modification.
-See \S\ref{sec:optimp} for more details.